 Figures speak for themselves

-Projections into the future lead to mitigated results
+Future projections lead to mitigated results

 While the labour market situation of women is slowly improving, which will have a positive impact on their pensions, the strengthening of the link between pension contributions and benefits and increasing reliance on private pensions is going to disadvantage women, who pay lower and less numerous contributions to the pension system.
 The reason for this are persisting gender pay, care and employment gap, as well as gender segregation in the labour market.
+The expansion of complementary pension solutions, such as occupational pensions or private pension plans may also increase inequalities between women and men, as women are more likely to have lower incomes than men during their working lives, and thus less capital available to invest in private or occupational pension plans.

 An additional form of discrimination are differential pension ages between women and men: they structurally lead to shorter careers for women, and thereby also enshrine differences in pension benefits, as even women with a full career will not have the same benefits than men with a full career.
 While the EU is pushing, through recommendations in the EU Semester and partly also through legal action based on the Gender Equality Directive, to align pension ages between women and men, some member states have recently reintroduced larger differences.

-More women living alone
+More older women are living alone

 Older women living alone are a group that should especially be highlighted: because women are often younger than their partner and due to differences in life expectancy, women are more likely to live alone in very old age.
 This means that they have to bear alone the costs of a household that was previously shared with their partner and their pension income is much lower.
 Survivors’ pensions are a powerful tool to reduce the risk of poverty and social exclusion of older women but are questioned more and more in debates on pension reforms.